thihahtoozin/py-resolver/README.md

 **PyResolver** is the minimalist DNS implementation for the local network written in python.
 A simple, lightweight DNS server written in Python that can simply resolve domain names and support custom mappings.
 This project is designed for educational purposes, local network DNS resolution, or as a customizable alternative to public DNS resolvers.

-## Introduction
+## Description

-This project is a python-based DNS server running on udp protocol that can resolve domain names and return appropriate IP addresses based on predefined records.
+This project is a python-based DNS resolver running on the udp protocol that can resolve domain names and return appropriate IP addresses based on predefined records.
+By default, it listens on udp port 53 on the specified ip address and responds to DNS queries with the answers defined on zone files.

 It is useful for:
 - Setting up a local DNS server for development or testing
 - Overriding domain resolutions for specific domains
 - Learning how DNS servers work